pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

    `discussion <https://github.com/pytorch/pytorch/issues/96288>`__ to support `conv add` fusion with oneDNN library.
    It also requires some changes to current already complicated pattern matching code such as in the `PR <https://github.com/pytorch/pytorch/pull/97122>`__ to support `conv add` fusion.
--  Limitation around supporting user's advanced intention to quantize their model.
-For example, ``FX Graph Mode Quantization`` doesn't support this quantization intention: only quantize inputs and outputs when the ``linear`` has a third input.
+-  Limitation around supporting user's advanced quantization intention to quantize their model.
+For example, if backend developer only want to quantize inputs and outputs when the ``linear`` has a third input, it requires co-work from quantization team and backend developer.

 To address these scalability issues,
 `Quantizer <https://github.com/pytorch/pytorch/blob/3e988316b5976df560c51c998303f56a234a6a1f/torch/ao/quantization/_pt2e/quantizer/quantizer.py#L160>`__